Search the website

 But before you even send your first push or think about how you want your message to look, you need to consider why you should be doing this.
 What is it about web push notifications that make them so crucial to your overall messaging strategy?

-It’s not just one reason; it’s the perfect method of engaging with users when they’re not on your website or Progressive Web App (PWA) in ways that are far less intrusive and involve a far more straightforward opt-in process than adding a user to your email or SMS marketing lists.
+It’s not just one phenomenon; Web push notifications have the ability to engage users when they’re not on your website or Progressive Web App (PWA) in ways that are straightforward and easy for the user.

 Web Push Notifications Examples - Optimove